bettertexts-io/paper-to-video/README.md

 the funny demo part of that would be just taking the abstract and. okay what about we are starting of with that. having this paper abstracts on a youtube video. this would be really funny. and than we can adjust the pipeline of arxiv gpt so that also a link to the video is provided. i could just try this out maybe. lets fucking do it, lets be creative. this would be funny actually. i think this would be kinda funny.

+we eventually want to get a manim agent. lets fucking go.